teresaheidt/Workout-Tracker/README.md

 When the user loads the page, they are given the option to create a new workout OR continue their last workout.
 On a STATS page, the user can view multiple exercises and combined weight.

 ## Technologies used
-HTML, Javascript, Node.js, MongoDB and deployed with Heroku.
+HTML, Javascript, Node.js, MongoDB and deployed with Heroku and Atlas.

 ## Imgs